-Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning on page S-5 of this prospectus supplement and on page 12 of the accompanying prospectus.
+Investing in our securities involves a high degree of risk.
+See "Risk Factors" beginning on page S-7 of this prospectus supplement and on page 7 of the accompanying prospectus for a discussion of information that should be considered in connection with an investment in our securities.